Displaying pages in SuperPreview

 Click Panning Mode to select the Panning Mode pointer.
 Use Panning Mode to drag a page inside the browser view.
 In this mode, the mouse wheel changes the magnification of the browser views.
 You cannot select page sections in Panning Mode.

-You can move the pointer around the page to highlight different sections of the page.
+In Selection Mode, you can move the pointer around the page to highlight different sections of the page.
 Click on a section to select it.
 The section's HTML tag name, its class or ID name, and its size and position attributes are displayed in the status bar.
 SuperPreview offers two DOM highlighting modes:

 Box Highlighting Mode highlights the selected element in blue in the baseline browser view.
 The selected element is highlighted in green in the comparison browser view.